What Is The Most Important Vitamin For Your Body?

 Vitamin B6, also known as pyridoxine, is involved in numerous essential functions within the body.
 It acts as a coenzyme, supporting the metabolism of carbohydrates, proteins, and fats.
 This vitamin is crucial for brain development and function, as it helps produce neurotransmitters such as serotonin, dopamine, and gamma-aminobutyric acid (GABA).
 Vitamin B6 also plays a role in supporting the immune system and maintaining proper hormone balance.

-See also Do You Pee Out Excess Vitamins?
+See also How Do You Flush Minerals Out Of Your Body?

 Sources of vitamin B6